-During residencies, artists work collaboratively with host site staff or volunteers to align their art with learning objectives and lead up to three groups of 30 participants each through a creative process.
-In addition to teaching their art form, teaching artists use reflection, research, presentation and/or production of art to enhance learning or achieve organizational objectives.
+During residencies, artists work collaboratively with the staff or volunteers of the host site to align their arts practice with either learning or organizational objectives.
+Teaching artists lead up to three groups, of 30 participants in each group, through a creative project.
+In addition to teaching their art form, teaching artists use reflection, research, presentation, and/or production of art to enhance learning or achieve organizational objectives.

 The cost of a residency will vary depending on necessary supplies, the length of the residency, the artist selected, and allowable mileage and per diem (if 50 miles of more from their home to the host site).
-For the minimum residency length of 10 days plus a planning day, the total cost is approximately $3,000, with Erie Arts & Culture providing up to 30 percent of the artist fees.
-For residencies of 15 days, Erie Arts & Culture will provide up to 40 percent of the artist fees, and up to 50 percent for residencies of 20 days.
+For the minimum residency length of 10 days plus a planning day, the total cost is approximately $3,000, with Erie Arts & Culture covering up to 30 percent of the artist fees.
+For residencies of 15 days, Erie Arts & Culture will cover up to 40 percent of the artist fees, and up to 50 percent for residencies of 20 days.

 The host site is expected to providing matching funds through its own budget or financial contributors.

 If you are interested in hosting a residency, please contact Chanel Cook at Chanel@erieartsandculture.org or 814-452-3427 x 102.